chainguard-dev/edu/content/chainguard/administration/terraform-provider/index.md

 All user-managed resources are defined in relation to some parent group.
 This means developers need to be able to reference their organization's group throughout their configuration.
 We'll outline two ways to define this kind of reference: using local values and data sources.

+> **Note:** This section specifically outlines how to define organization group references.
+There may be times when you need to reference a group other than your organization in your Terraform code.
+Refer to the [`chainguard_group` resource documentation](https://registry.terraform.io/providers/chainguard-dev/chainguard/latest/docs/resources/group) for more information.

 ### Defining local values

 The Terraform configuration language allows you to define *local values* which assign a name to a given expression.
 This allows you to reference the name of a local value multiple times throughout a Terraform configuration rather than repeating the expression each time.
 As an example, this section will outline how to define a local variable representing the ID of a Chainguard organization.